 Dry eye syndrome (keratoconjunctivitis sicca) is a chronic reduction in the quantity or quality of tears, causing insufficient lubrication of the eye.
-It can cause mild to severe discomfort and damage to the tissues of the surface of the eye - the cornea and conjunctiva.
+It can cause mild to severe discomfort and damage to the tissues of the front surface of the eye - the cornea and conjunctiva.

 What are the symptoms of dry eye syndrome?